MasonChinkin/googleAPI_and_steamAPI/readme.md

-# Using Sheets as a database plu a little Steam API
+# Using Sheets as a database plus a little Steam API

 This read-only website uses Google Sheets' API as a database and populates roster avatars using Steam's API.
 Descriptions of how I did this in an Express.js route below.